-Accurate weather and traffic hazard data from connected cars offers a compelling value proposition for road safety.
+Accurate weather and traffic hazard data from connected cars offers a compelling value proposition for road safety and traffic management.
 Governments and transportation software and service providers can now utilize this aggregate data in near real time from the Otonomo Platform.
 The data, which is generated by multiple sensors within a connected car, enable crowdsourcing methods to let drivers, road safety crews, emergency services, and other public agencies know about potentially dangerous conditions on the road and road accident predictions.

 In the United States alone, approximately 5,000 people are killed and 418,000 people are injured each year due to wet-weather crashes.
 Heavy rain is particularly dangerous, so it’s incredibly valuable to warn drivers in advance via their infotainment system or navigation apps.
 Public agencies and toll road operators could also automate risk mitigation steps such as dynamic signage, metering lights, traffic signal timing, speed limit controls, or road treatments in extreme cases.

 Indicators of heavy rain come from multiple sensors:

 While less common, dense fog is also a factor in crashes.
 Transportation leaders are especially concerned about its role in multi-vehicle pileups.
 Similar to heavy rain, risk mitigation steps could include in-car driver warnings, automated changes to dynamic signage, metering lights, and traffic signal timing, or speed limit controls.

 Fog information comes from several headlight sensors, including whether the main headlights are on or off and whether front or rear fog lights are on or off.